charlinchui/charlinchui/README.md

   The goal is to understand what is happening under the hood and become a better engineer by rebuilding core tools from scratch.
   (CLI apps ➜ web server ➜ database ➜ distributed systems).

-## 🌱 Also Learning

-- 💧 Elixir
-- 💎 Ruby

 ## 📊 GitHub Stats

 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=Charlinchui&show_icons=true&theme=tokyonight)